jenkins-infra/jenkins.io/content/blog/2016/2016-05-19-update-plugin-for-pipeline-tutorial.md

     step([$class: 'ArtifactArchiver', artifacts: 'foo*', excludes: null])

 This is the "metastep".
-It's a way to trigger any build action that implements `SimpleBuildStep`, without having to actually implement a for-realz "step" that extends the Pipeline DSL like we did above.
+It's a way to trigger any build action that implements `SimpleBuildStep`, without having to actually implement a real "step" that extends the Pipeline DSL like we did above.
 In many cases, it might only make sense to do one or the other in your plugin; you probably don't really need both.

 For the purposes of this tutorial, we're going to do both.
 For a couple of reasons: